Anne Revere: Personal life

 Revere married Rosen on April 11, 1935, and they remained wed until his death in 1984.
 Revere supported Progressive Party candidate Henry A. Wallace's campaign in 1948 and Adlai Stevenson in 1952.

 Illness and death

-Revere died of pneumonia in her home at Locust Valley, New York at the age of 87.
-She was survived by one sister.
+Revere died of pneumonia in her home at Locust Valley, New York, on December 18, 1990, at the age of 87.
 She was buried at Mount Auburn Cemetery in Cambridge, Massachusetts.